Updated on 19th December, 2022 by Martin Astley

-You might be able to stop your leaking stopcock or dripping stopcock with the right tools and a bit of effort, however.
+You might be able to stop your leaking stopcock or dripping stopcock with the right tools and effort.
 Just read this step-by-step advice to get your stopcock working perfectly again.

-Everyone with our plumbing and drainage cover service plans will receive a quick repair within 24 hours of the time they inform us that an internal stopcock is leaking, so if you’re an eligible member, just give us a call on our 24/7 claims line and we will fix your stopcock efficiently and effectively.
+Before we move further, remember!
+Everyone with our plumbing and drainage cover service plans will receive a quick repair within 24 hours of the time they inform us that an internal stopcock is leaking, so if you’re an eligible member, give us a call on our 24/7 claims line.
+We will fix your stopcock efficiently and effectively.

 Turn off the water